bcgov/aqwarnings/frontend/warnings/2025-08-05_wildfire_smoke_issue.md

 on the Province's [Air Quality Warnings webpage](https://aqwarnings.gov.bc.ca/).

-![A description of Region(s) included in this Air Quality Warning is provided at the end of this page.
+![Descriptions of affected region(s) are provided at the end of this page.
 This Air Quality Warning excludes the area managed by Metro Vancouver.
-Refer to the More Information section for a link to air quality notifications issued by Metro Vancouver.](2025-08-05_wildfire_smoke_issue_map.html){fig-alt="Air Quality Warning - Wildfire Smoke Regions for August 05, 2025: Prince George, Stuart - Nechako." width="100%" height="600px"}
+Refer to the More Information section for a link to air quality notifications issued by Metro Vancouver.](2025-08-05_wildfire_smoke_issue_map.html){fig-alt="Air Quality Warning - Wildfire Smoke Regions for August 05, 2025: Inland Vancouver Island, Kootenay Lake, Nicola, Prince George, Williston." width="100%" height="600px"}

 ## Actions you can take